albertocerrone/Minesweeper/README.md

 }
 ```
 I've used this function to find the cells that are close to the selected one and this is being useful for two different cases:
-  - open the cells that are around
+  - Open the cells that are around
-  - find how many bombs are around each cell.
+  - Find how many bombs are around each cell.

 [Back To The Top](#minesweeper-)